jake-87/blog/content/blog/isabelle-autocorres-tut.md

           ⟹ unat (len - (a + 1)) < unat (len - a)
 ```

-which `sledgehammer` takes out nicely.
+This is related to our proof that the loop terminates, which `sledgehammer` takes out nicely.

 ```ocaml
     apply (metis diff_diff_eq gt0_iff_gem1 less_diff_gt0 unat_mono)